Northeastern University: Academics

-Northeastern offers 329 undergraduate majors; 199 of these are combined majors, such as Business Administration/Communication Studies.
-At the graduate level, there are 36 PhD programs and 264 other graduate programs.
-Northeastern had 3,028 faculty in Fall 2021.
-Academics at Northeastern is grounded in a liberal arts education and the integration of classroom studies with experiential learning opportunities, including cooperative education, student research, service learning, and global experience, including study abroad and international co-op.
-The university's cooperative education program places nearly 10,000 students annually in full-time, paid professional positions with almost 3,000 co-op employers in Boston and around the world.
+Northeastern offers 371 undergraduate majors; 304 of these are combined majors, such as Business Administration/Data Science.
+At the graduate level, there are 39 PhD programs and 264 other graduate programs.
+Northeastern had 3,488 faculty in Fall 2024.
+Academics at Northeastern are grounded in a liberal arts education and the integration of classroom studies with experiential learning opportunities, including cooperative education, student research, service learning, and global experience, including study abroad and international co-op.
+The university's cooperative education program places over 10,000 students annually in full-time, paid professional positions with over 4,000 co-op employers in Boston and around the world.

 Northeastern University is accredited by the New England Commission of Higher Education.

 Colleges and schools

 Northeastern University has eight degree-granting colleges: